joshuaehill/jitterentropy-library/tests/raw-entropy/README.md

 sub-distribution simplifications and the testing setup to provide a distribution that is so simple that we expect that its min entropy can be accurately assessed by the SP 800-90B min entropy estimators.
-- The base *JEnt Analysis Approach* presumes that the a more complicated distribution of the timing of both the memory update (of a much smaller memory region that may predominantly resolve to cache hits) and a large conditioning step can be empirically assessed
+- The original *JEnt Analysis Approach* presumes that the a more complicated distribution of the timing of both the memory update (of a much smaller memory region that may predominantly resolve to cache hits) and a large conditioning step can be empirically assessed